Shenlong990/Fall-of-RomeDao-NFT/App/Fall-of-RomeDao-NFT/README.md

 Shout out to DeveloperDao for getting me interested in web3 dev. https://github.com/Developer-DAO

-If i ever build a serious project, ROME holders will likely be Allowlisted i think.
+If i ever build a serious project, ROME holders will likely be Allowlisted.

 Thanks, Shen.